processone/docs.ejabberd.im/content/developer/extending-ejabberd/architecture.md

 [*Click for large size PDF*](/static/images/architect/ejabberd_large_scale.pdf)

 Note that ejabberd ejabberd support a core concept of XMPP:
 Federation.
-Federation is a mechanism allowing different independing XMPP servers and clusters to communicate with each other.
+Federation is a mechanism allowing different independent XMPP servers and clusters to communicate with each other.
 This is a purely optional layer, but it can help integrate with the rest of the world.
 It is also sometimes internally by companies to group users in